john-casu/dodona/beta test outlooks/README-OUTLOOKS.md

-Each directory here contains our generated outlooks, named according to date, for the associated upcoming April/May 2026 central bank decision.
+Each directory here contains our generated outlooks, named according to date, for the associated upcoming April/May 2026 central bank decision (as of Sun Apr 12th 2006)

 | Bank | Decision Date | Days Away |
 |------|--------------|-----------|